gabrielweyer/gabrielweyer.github.io/_posts/2014-12-07-barnes-and-noble-a-tale-of-poor-security-practices.md

 Being the happy owner of a Kindle I usually buy my ebooks on Amazon.
 They have a very large selection to choose from and normally sell all the latest releases.
 To my surprise they only had "[Enigma of China][enigma-china]" from Qiu Xialong in paperback and hardcover formats.
 [Kobo][kobo-enigma-china] didn't have it at all but after searching for a while I found out that Barnes & Noble sold it as a [NOOK Book][barnes-nobles-enigma-china] for $10.

 So far, so good or so it seemed.
 It turned out that Barnes & Noble has such a lax approach of security that at the end I decided not to purchase from them.
-You'll find below the reasons that motivated my decision.
+You'll find below the reasons that motivated my decision.<!--more-->

 ## I Sign in and registration in a new window